 It is illegal for landlords to evict as a form of retaliation or for discriminatory reasons.

 Security Deposits in Oregon

-- Penalty if Not Returned on Time – If an Oregon landlord fails to return a tenant’s security deposit within the mandated time frame or withholds part of the same deposit in bad faith, they may be required to pay a fine to their tenant equal to twice the value of the original deposit.
+- Penalty if Not Returned on Time – If an Oregon landlord wrongfully withholds rent then they may be liable to pay a fine equal to twice the value of the deposit.

 Lease Termination in Oregon

 Notice requirements.
 If an Oregon tenant wishes to terminate a periodic lease, then they must give the following amounts of notice:

 |Month-to-Month||30 Days (<1 year), 60 Days (>1 year)|

 Early termination.
 Oregon tenants may break a lease early for the following reasons:

 - Early termination clause.

 - Landlord harassment.